elax46/custom-brand-icons/README.md

 ### Modify `custom-brand-icons.js` file

-Add the following string to the `var icons` variable of the `custom-brand-icons.js` file
+Add the following entry to the `var icons` variable (list) of the `custom-brand-icons.js` file

-First string for example:
+Example entry:

 ```js
 "Bollard": [0, 0, 24.0, 24.0, "string"]
 ```

 - `Bollard` = svg icon name used for `phu:`
-- `0, 0, 24.0, 24.0` = this data can be recovered from the svg file `viewBox="0 0 24 24"` ***If this data is not present in the file you can leave the one indicated by me***
+- `0, 0, 24.0, 24.0` = this data can be recovered from the svg file `viewBox="0 0 24 24"`
+  -  ***If this data is not present, you can leave the one indicated by me.***
-- `string` = this data can be recovered from the svg file `<path d="M21,12.5 C21,13.33 18.76,...."` In particular you will have to enter only the part of the vector code `"M21,12.5 C21,13.33 18.76"` For an example take a look at the [icons already inserted](dist/custom-brand-icons.js)
+- `string` = this data can be recovered from the svg file `<path d="M21,12.5 C21,13.33 18.76,...."` In particular you will have to enter only the part of the vector code `"M21,12.5 C21,13.33 18.76"`.
+  - For an example, take a look at the [icons already inserted](dist/custom-brand-icons.js).

 (Optional) In case you want to create your own perfix you can edit the last line of the `custom-brand-icons.js`